United States in the Vietnam War: Build-up

-President Johnson had already appointed General William C. Westmoreland to succeed General Harkins as Commander of MACV in June 1964.
+Johnson had already appointed General William C. Westmoreland to succeed General Paul Harkins as commander of MACV in June 1964.
 Under Westmoreland, the expansion of American troop strength in South Vietnam took place.
 American forces rose from 16,000 during 1964 to more than 553,000 by 1969.
-With the U.S. decision to escalate its involvement it had created the Many Flags program to legitimize intervention and ANZUS Pact allies Australia and New Zealand agreed to contribute troops and matériel to the conflict.
+With the U.S. decision to escalate its involvement it had created the Many Flags program to legitimize intervention and ANZUS Pact allies Australia and New Zealand agreed to contribute troops and material to the conflict.
 They were joined by the Republic of Korea, Thailand, and the Philippines.
 The U.S. paid for (through aid dollars) and logistically supplied all of the allied forces.
 As the manpower demand increased to meet these obligations McNamara initiated Project 100,000 which witnessed a significant reduction in recruiting standards for the U.S. military.

 Meanwhile, political affairs in Saigon were finally settling down — at least as far as the Americans were concerned.
 On February 14 the most recent military junta, the National Leadership Committee, installed Air Vice-Marshal Nguyễn Cao Kỳ as prime minister.
 In 1966, the junta selected General Nguyễn Văn Thiệu to run for president with Ky on the ballot as the vice-presidential candidate in the 1967 election.
-Thieu and Ky were elected and remained in office for the duration of the war.
+On April 1, 1967, a new constitution was promulgated and the Second Republic of Vietnam was established in South Vietnam.
+Presidential and bicameral elections would be held a few months later.
+Thiệu and Kỳ were elected and remained in office for the duration of the war.
 In the presidential election of 1971, Thieu ran for the presidency unopposed.
-With the installation of the Thieu and Ky government (the Second Republic), the U.S. had a pliable, stable, and semi-legitimate government in Saigon with which to deal.

 With the advent of Rolling Thunder, American airbases and facilities needed to be constructed and manned for the aerial effort.
 On March 8, 1965, 3,500 United States Marines came ashore at Da Nang as the first wave of U.S. combat troops into South Vietnam, adding to the 25,000 U.S. military advisers already in place.
-The US Government deployment of ground forces to Da Nang had not been consulted with the South Vietnamese government.
+Although the landing was approved by the South Vietnamese government before, the details of the landing location and time were decided by the United States without prior notice to South Vietnam.
 Instead the initial deployment and gradual build-up was a unilateral decision by the US government.
 On May 5 the U.S. 173rd Airborne Brigade became the first U.S. Army ground unit committed to the conflict in South Vietnam.
-On August 18, Operation Starlite began as the first major U.S. ground operation, destroying an NLF stronghold in Quảng Ngãi Province.
+On August 18, Operation Starlite began as the first major U.S. ground operation, destroying a VC stronghold in Quảng Ngãi Province.